1968 Miami Dolphins season

 The 1968 Miami Dolphins season was the team's third in the American Football League (AFL).
 The team improved on their 4–10 record from 1967, finishing the season 5–8–1 and moving one place up in the AFL Eastern Division.
-In week 6, the Dolphins tied the Buffalo Bills, 14–14, the first tie in franchise history.
-The Dolphins finished their season with a 5-8-1 record, a mild improvement from the previous season.
+In week 6 the Dolphins tied the Buffalo Bills, 14–14, the first tie in franchise history.

+The last remaining active member of the 1968 Miami Dolphins was quarterback Bob Griese, who retired after the 1980 NFL season.